 A link in your address bar is therefore resolved from right to left.
 Only the rightmost part, which is separated by a "/", does not belong to the relevant part of the link.
 Sometimes it's not even there but if it is, it only shows the resource of the server that the browser wants to access via HTTP request.
 This part has no meaning for the DNS.

-A record and AAAA record
+DNS settings: A Record and AAAA Record

 To clear up one common misunderstanding here – your domain provider is not necessarily your web host.
 You set the DNS records at the domain provider!
 You can set your A record and the AAAA record as follows: